-In the 90s, it has been reported that a notorious Ponzi Scheme was set up under the guise of philanthropy, named the Foundation for New Era Philanthropy, that raised over $500 million from 1100 donors (mostly Christian charities in Philadelphia) and embezzled $135 million.
+In the nineties, it has been reported that a notorious Ponzi Scheme was set up under the guise of philanthropy, named the Foundation for New Era Philanthropy, which raised over $500 million from 1100 donors (mostly Christian charities in Philadelphia) and embezzled $135 million.
 In 2009, charges were filed against Joseph S. Forte, a fund manager for allegedly running a $50 million Ponzi scheme for over a decade and was finally sentenced to 15 years in prison.

 Not long ago, a biometric device and software startup company called Fallcatcher was allegedly claimed responsible for duping multiple investors out of almost $5,000,000 dollars.
 The company’s stock was sold to individuals that were allegedly misinformed about rising investor interest in the company.
 The Securities and Exchange Commission charged Fallcatcher with defrauding investors and subsequently obtained a court-ordered asset freeze to protect investor capital from being dissipated.
 According to the SEC, Henry Ford, Fallcatcher’s founder allegedly fabricated evidence assuming investor interest in the company although none of the investors corroborated that evidence.
 With an ongoing investigation in place, Fallcatcher seems to be in hot water for antifraud provisions of Section 17(a) of the Securities Act of 1933 and Section 10(b) of the Securities Exchange Act of 1934 and Rule 10b-5.